girover/laravel-family-tree-builder/README.md

 ```php
     return $node->grandfather();
 ```
-To get the ancestor that matches the given parameter
+To get the ancestor that matches the given number as parameter.
 ```php
     $node->ancestor(); // returns father
     $node->ancestor(2); // returns grandfather